huffpostdata/tweep-followers/README.md

   against a pre-made dictinoary of sample Twitter JSON responses.
 (Most bytes in most of these JSON objects are the same, so this compresses to ~45%.)
 * [zlib](https://en.wikipedia.org/wiki/Zlib) to Huffman-encode the resulting
   bytes.
 (Most VCDIFF output is text, so this compresses a further ~45%.)
-(Since most of that vcdiff output is still text, this saves lots of

 In total, these tweaks drop us to ~20% disk usage.
 Add some ~25% overhead for SQLite and the lists of IDs, and we're looking at **One 10M-follower Tweep =>